ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 |:------------- |:------------- |
 | Date | The date and time when the instance status is changed. |
 | Summary | The details of the change. |
-{: caption="Table 5. vCenter Server instance deployment history" caption-side="top"}
+{: caption="Table 5. vCenter Server instance deployment history" caption-side="bottom"}

 ## What to do if errors occur
 {: #vc_viewinginstances-if-errors-occur}